Jeddeloh Snyder PA Attorneys at Law can assist you with the following estate planning and elder law issues

 A trust is created to ensure a successor is appointed to deal with your estate at the time of your death or if you become incapacitated.
 Many people set up trusts in order to avoid their estate going into probate (a court process in which someone will legally be appointed to represent the deceased) and other complications.
 With many types of trusts available, let our experienced attorneys help you choose the right kind of trust for you and your estate.
 The following options provide information to consider when deciding if a trust is the right choice for you.

 Living trusts are designed to hold the trust maker’s assets and help them manage their affairs while they are alive.
 Assets placed in this trust will continue to benefit you throughout your lifetime.
 The trust maker, trustee, and beneficiary are typically the same person.
 A successor trustee should be designated in the event of mental incapacity or death.
 Having a living trust will make it a lot easier for a trustee to take over the management of assets.
-The three most important reasons to have a living trust is to avoid probate, save money, and maintain privacy of your estate.
+The three most important reasons to have a living trust are to avoid probate, save money, and maintain the privacy of your estate.